LittleFox94/pmalloc/README.md

 non-chatty, deal with it.

+## Tests are failing!

+One of the tests is allocating a 3MB chunk.
+On x86\_64, this needs to allocate a 1GiB huge page.
+Since those aren't allocated by default, you systems memory might be to fragmented to allocate one.
+There is a linux cmdline flag to allocate some on boot (again, check out linux docs on that admin-guide/mm/hugetlbpage).
+If only the 3MiB test is failing, you can consider it as `success`.
+I might change the test one day to only log that as error when the system would have had the hugepages for that.

 ## What did you need this for?

 Testing LF OS drivers on linux in userspace, especially one of the few drivers LF OS has